Welcome to the Bay Area Nuclear Data Program!

 M. Shamsuzzoha Basunia

-M. Shamsuzzoha Basunia is a Physicist Research Scientist at LBNL and working within the Nuclear Data Program (NDP), Nuclear Science Division, LBNL, also known as Isotopes Project, since 2003.
+M. Shamsuzzoha Basunia is a Physicist Staff Scientist at LBNL and working within the Nuclear Data Program (NDP), Nuclear Science Division, LBNL, also known as Isotopes Project, since 2003.
 He is involved mainly with nuclear structure data evaluation and partially with experiments using the 88-inch cyclotron at LBNL. more

 Jon Batchelder